Documentation

 How to Read a Rating

-Every Treebeard Rating has four components: a letter grade, a numeric score, a confidence percentage, and a trend indicator.
+Every Treebeard Rating has four components: a letter grade, a numeric score, a confidence tier, and a trend indicator.
 Together, they give you a complete picture of an agent's quality.

 GradeScore RangeMeaning